ZinoM21/cashflow/README.md

 This will install all packages that are used in this project automatically.
 No need to install extra packages.

+> Important: I found out that you probably need to restart either your IDE or your terminal, dependent on wherre you wrote the prevoius commands.

 ### 5. Database Setup

 You will need to run four commands in your terminal to set up the database and fill it with some initial data for the game: